-As part of CornerHouse Interagency Child Abuse Evaluation and Training Center’s commitment to improving the assessment and investigation of child abuse, specifically in those cases involving sexual abuse, a recommendation for the child to receive a medical examination may be made.
+As part of CornerHouse’s commitment to the well-being of alleged victims of sexual abuse, a recommendation for a forensic medical examination may be made.

 At CornerHouse, non-acute forensic medical examinations are generally provided at the recommendation of the multidisciplinary team, an investigator, the forensic interviewer, or at the request of an individual or their caregiver, when the last alleged incident occurred more than 72 hours prior to the exam.